free guitar tuition

 and then improvised some lead over the top.

 I have tabbed out the lead line for reference but the point is not to learn what I have played but to improvise your own lines using the techniques already discussed.
-I have put a second soundfile, with the chords only, for you to play along with.

 Let's look at the four chords.